-Students in the Bachelor of Music and Master of Music programs are required to perform solo recitals as a requisite for their degrees.
-Held mostly in March, April and May, there will be 100 free concerts featuring up and coming musical talents in the whole gamut of instruments: brass, winds, strings, piano, voice, guitar, and percussion.
+Students in the Bachelor of Music and Master of Music programs perform solo recitals as a requisite for their degrees.
+Held mostly in March, April and May, there are about 100 free concerts featuring up and coming musical talents in the field of composition and the whole gamut of instruments: brass, winds, strings, piano, voice, guitar, and percussion.

 There are no results for this content list.